 Christine files as a head of household.
 She’ll contribute $1,200 to her 403(b) plan this year.
 With a 2022 adjusted gross income is $31,000, Christine can claim a 20% Savers Credit for her contribution, worth $240.

 How do I claim the Savers Credit?

 To claim the credit, use Form 8880, "Credit for Qualified Retirement Savings Contributions."

-Heads-up: You can only claim the Savers Credit if you use form 1040A, 1040 or 1040NR (not supported in TurboTax) to file your federal tax return.
+Heads-up: For tax years prior to 2018, you can only claim the Savers Credit if you use form 1040A, 1040 or 1040NR to file your federal tax return.
 Although the IRS has included information about the Savers Credit in the instructions for Form 1040EZ, those instructions direct you to a different form.
 You can't claim it on Form 1040EZ.

 *Transamerica Center for Retirement Studies, 11th Annual Survey, conducted online within the United States by Harris Interactive on behalf of Transamerica Center for Retirement Studies between December 3, 2009, and January 18, 2010, among 3,598 full-time and part-time workers.